Introducing: The Amplitude Engine

 • +2 (Assault Blaster/Plasma Rifle): Heavy Blaster Rifle, Plasma Rifle, Basic Sonic Cannon, Grenade Launcher (futuristic equivalents).
 (Standard infantry weapons, higher destructive output.)

-• +3 (Heavy Energy/Specialized): Ion Cannon (disabling effect), Fusion Rifle, Railgun (man-portable), Incendiary Flamethrower, Directed Energy Weapon.
+• +3 (Heavy Energy/Specialized):: Ion Cannon (disabling effect), Fusion Rifle, Railgun (man-portable), Incendiary Flamethrower, Directed Energy Weapon.
 (High-yield, specialized anti-personnel or light vehicle weapons.)

 • +4 (Anti-Vehicle/Demolition): Anti-Vehicle Laser Cannon (man-portable), Plasma Accelerator, Miniature Missile Launcher, Particle Beam Rifle.
 (Capable of engaging armored targets.)